niara100/Discord-ChatBot/README.md

 3) then fill out the rest of the parts in the config file they're fairly self explanatory and they have comments next to them.

+4 you can run the bot with the bat file but that only works on windows you can make your own sh file tho or run it with pm2.

 ## 📌 | known issues

 - the bot wont have a response if you have a question mark anywhere in your message because of that i made it remove all question marks from the raw input to avoid this error from happening until i can fix it.